jacky4eyes/Udacity-Computer-Vision-solutions/README.md

 ### Hierarchical Lucas-Kanade

+##### general comments

-Excessive levels of  Gaussian downsampling is unfavourable.
+- Excessive levels of  Gaussian downsampling are unfavourable.

-Recommended number of levels: for displacement x, go for log2(x).
+- Recommended number of levels: for displacement x, use N = log_2(x).

+##### problem set related

-The size of the images in TestSeq is too awkward to perform 6-level pyramid...
+- The size of the images in TestSeq is too awkward to perform 6-level pyramid...

-My Yosemite sequence motion looks pretty good! (visualised from warping result)
+- My Yosemite sequence motion looks pretty good! (judging by the warping result)
+- The girl-and-dog sequence also looks alright.
+- The juggle sequence is very difficult.
+I've tried 7-level pyramid, and all sorts of weights in the window.
+No significant improvement.
+Could come back in the future.